FaberTheCatgirl/Kobra/README.md

 ## Credits/Contributors

+* JustVenom - Re-adding FX support
 * Scobalula - Developer/Maintainer/Research
 * Blakintosh - MWR Material Support
 * Eric Maynard - Help on BOCW from ModelGetter, ZM Hashes for BOCW Base
 * DTZxPorter - Original Developer of the entire Wraith Project, Game Research
 * ID-Daemon - Game Research

-**If you use Greyhound in any of your projects, it would be highly appreciated if you credit the people/parties listed in the Credits list.**
+**If you use GreyhoundFX in any of your projects, it would be highly appreciated if you credit the people/parties listed in the Credits list.**